 Det är tydligt, att särklinne och hängselöglor inte befinner sig i ursprungligt läge i den ena spännbucklan.
 Kjolens öglor har förskjutits från nålfästet mot mitten av nålen, och en del av det goffrerade linnet har vikts rakt upp.
 Spännbucklan har av någon anledning kommit at glida eller vridas något under ett så tidligt stadium av förmultningsprocessen, att öglorna fortfarande satt stadigt fast vid kjolen.
 Högt uppe på bröstet låg ett litet runt spänne.
 Det är numera helt utan textilier.

-When comparing the fragments of pleated linen on tortoise brooches, there seems to be a tendency for the pleats to run in parallel with the needle in the brooch, and then bend towards one side of the brooch.
-(Illustration from Inga Hägg: Kvinnodräkten i Birka, p 27.
-Red lines added to emphasize the probable continuation of the pleating.)
+When comparing the fragments of pleated linen on the various oval brooches, there appears to be a tendency for the pleats to run in parallel with the pin in the brooch, and then bend towards one side of the brooch (Hägg 1974, p.
+26-27).

 FH 10 finns vidare på saxen, där linne från särken emellanåt kan utgöra ett eller flera av de fastrostade textiliernas yttre lager, utanpå eventuella lämninger av kjolen.
-Interessant är, att FH 10 även återfinns på baksidan av et litet rundt spänne.
+Interessant är, att FH 10 även återfinns på baksidan av et litet rundt spänne, 60 A:2.
 Två vikta kanter av linnet möts utan överlappning bakom nålen, som sticker igenom tyget på båda sidor.
 Framsidan av samma spänne finns avbildad på en äldre teckning.
-Av teckningen framgår, att det tidligare måste ha funnits en större yta bevarad av linnet samt att dess trädriktning överensstämmer med den hos spännbucklornas särklinnerester.
+Av teckningen framgår, att det tidligare måste ha funnits en större yta bevarad av linnet samt att dess trädriktning överensstämmer med den hos spännbucklornas särklinnerester. - Plan över graven saknas.